 Our Roof Cleaning Process

+- No awkward transition period.
+Homeowners that opt for a treatment-only option can expect their gutters to fill up and clog at a rapid rate over the following 12 months.
+However, our hybrid approach will keep your gutter in substantially better shape throughout the next 12 months, given that majority of the moss and debris will have already been removed.
 With an average of 166 rainy days per year, it is no wonder moss, algae and lichen thrive in the Vancouver, B.C. area.
 As a homeowner, it is essential that you understand what causes moss, algae and lichen growth and what the proper methods are for removing it, in order to prevent your roof from prematurely deteriorating.

 What Causes Moss, Algae & Lichen Growth

 A number of factors contribute to organic growth on your roof.
 The primary factors are:

 When moisture is consistently present on your roof, moss and algae growth is inevitable.
 Consequently, once moss begins to grow, it holds even more moisture on your roof, and thus, accelerates the rate of growth.

 The amount of sunlight each aspect of the roof receives determines how long moisture is retained after rainfalls.
 North facing aspects and heavily treed properties receive significantly more shade, and require consistent monitoring for signs of new growth.

 Trees in close proximity to your roof allow moss spores to be easily transported to your roof.
 They also provide shade.
 A roof on a heavily treed property will usually need to be treated once every year.

 Pine needles, leaves and branches all retain more moisture next to your roof.
 In many cases excessive debris buildup will create the perfect conditions for moss to grow.

 Why Should Moss, Algae and Lichen be removed?